AlFe23/PRISMA-CH4/README.md

 > You can choose to activate the CTMF (cluster tuned matched filter) simply setting the clustering flag `-k` >1.
 >
 > **Single mode** requires explicit paths to the extracted `.he5` files.
-> **Batch mode** will scan subfolders of the input directory for PRISMA L1C/L2C files (zipped or unzipped) and process them in sequence.
+> **Batch mode** will scan subfolders of the input directory for PRISMA L1 and L2C files (zipped or unzipped) and process them in sequence.
 >

 ### 2.3.4 Input Definition

-- **L1C_file:** Path to the PRISMA L1 file in original format *.he5, as extracted from the zip provided by ASI.
+- **L1_file:** Path to the PRISMA L1 file in original format *.he5, as extracted from the zip provided by ASI.
 - **L2C_file:** Path to the PRISMA L2C file in original format *.he5, as extracted from the zip provided by ASI.
 - **dem_file:** Path to the `srtm30plus_v11_land.nc` file, as provided by EOSIAL.
 - **lut_file:** Path to the `dataset_ch4_full.hdf5` file, as provided by EOSIAL.